 From humble beginnings in a San Francisco apartment to a multi-billion dollar global enterprise, the story of Salesforce is a testament to the power of innovation and the importance of putting customers first.

-Join the journey down the road of the history of Salesforce and how it has transformed the way people do business.
+Join the journey through Salesforce's history and how it has transformed the way people do business.

-It's March 1999, and from a cosy one-bedroom apartment nestled atop Telegraph Hill in San Francisco, a handful of pioneers embark on a mission to change the business software industry.
+It's March 1999, and from a cozy one-bedroom apartment nestled atop Telegraph Hill in San Francisco, a handful of pioneers embark on a mission to change the business software industry.

 Among them are: